usaid-cs/yesterday-i-learned/random.md

 1. If you want a reason to dislike the [double spacing](http://www.quickanddirtytips.com/education/grammar/two-spaces-after-a-period) plague, here's a sick burn: ["Your typing as well as your typesetting will benefit from unlearning this quaint (double spacing) Victorian habit"](https://en.wikipedia.org/wiki/Sentence_spacing#Typography)
 1. ["Distributed guessing"](http://eprint.ncl.ac.uk/file_store/production/230123/19180242-D02E-47AC-BDB3-73C22D6E1FDB.pdf) is when a hacker tries the same credit card with different expiry dates and CVV on different sites at the same time, hitting retry limits on none of them.
 The valid combination [of expiry and CVV] can optimistically be found in minutes, and much harder if address is required.
 1. It is not so hard to believe [Josephus Daniels' name](http://qz.com/88453/why-coffee-is-called-joe/) stands for coffee, when Jack Daniels' name stands for whiskey.
 Joe got the fame for banning alcohol, directly offering coffee as a substitute.
-1. "Scars are a testament to life.
-Scars are a testament that I can love deeply and live deeply and be cut, or even gouged, and that I can heal and continue to live and continue to love.
-And the scar tissue is stronger than the original flesh ever was.
-Scars are a testament to life." - [GSnow](https://www.reddit.com/r/Assistance/comments/hax0t/my_friend_just_died_i_dont_know_what_to_do/c1u0rx2/)
 1. [*Side*](http://www.urbandictionary.com/define.php?term=Side) can refer to a gay man who do not receive anal penetration.
 1. Battery packs are now commonly referred to as [尿袋](http://s.nextmedia.com/realtime/a.php?i=20161213&s=10829391&a=56040208).
 1. It was said that Denny's, a restaurant chain once proud of never closing, decided to close after 35 years of continuous operation.
 Some of the stores had no locks; many more failed to find keys for them.
 [But they do close when required by law.](https://en.wikipedia.org/wiki/Denny's)